-Allows animals to be treated at animal hospitals.
+Allow animals to be treated at hospitals.

 Annoyed that your dragons become useless after a minor injury?
-Well, with dwarfvet, injured animals will be treated at an animal hospital, which is simply a hospital that is also an animal training zone.
-Dwarfs with the Animal Caretaker labor enabled will come to the hospital to treat animals.
+Well, with dwarfvet, injured animals will be treated at a hospital.
+Dwarfs with the Animal Caretaker labor enabled will come to the hospital to treat the animals.
 Normal medical skills are used (and trained), but no experience is given to the Animal Caretaker skill itself.